flipay/code-challenges/challenge-mobile.md

 <img align="right" width="275" height="537" src="./images/mobile-mockup-screen.png">

+The project is in the early stage and need to test the idea with real users.

+We have the assumption that existing cryptocurrency application to buy and sell cryptocurrency without the knowledge about bid and offer.

-You got into the team which is building the cryptocurrency exchange platform for users.
-The users can use the platform to buy and sell cryptocurrency through any existing exchanges.
+You got into the team which is building the easy-to-use cryptocurrency trading application.

 The team had an idea to display users the expected output of buying and selling before submitting the order as in the mockup image.

 ### Requirements

-The scope of the challenge is to build a simple mobile application that can determine the rate of buying and selling from the Coinbase Pro cryptocurrency exchange.
-And the new exchanges can be added later on.
+The scope of the challenge is to build a 1-screen mobile application that can determine the rate of buying Bitcoin from the Coinbase Pro cryptocurrency exchange by using its Restful API.

-**User Story**

-> As a casual investor,
->
-> I want to see the average price and expected amount of cryptocurrency I am buying.
->
-> So that I can decide on buying and selling better by seeing this information instead of not knowing the result on the usual market order.
+The output and price should be updated every 5 seconds.

+** Objective **

+To test whether investors feel good about the experience interact with the trading system.

 **More Details**